SuillyCoder/SuillyCoder/README.md

 - 🔭 I’m currently working on: An artist training assistant app made to help artists hone their art skills in a fun way: https://github.com/SuillyCoder/Artistic-Regimen-Trainer-A.R.T-.git

-- 🌱 I’m currently learning: OOP in Java, Statistics and Data Analysis, and App Development using React and Next
+- 🌱 I’m currently learning: Logic Circuits and Design, Application Architecture, Data Analytics, and Project Management Strategies.

 - 👯 I’m looking to collaborate on **(N/A atm)**

-- 🤝 I’m looking for help with: Understanding the job roles and market of Data Science and App Development
+- 🤝 I’m looking for help with: Understanding the trends of the job market and the best ways to put your foot at the door.

 - 👨‍💻 All of my projects are available at [N/A (But i'll have one soon)](N/A (But i'll have one soon))

 - 🖌 I also like to do digital art on my art page: [https://www.artstation.com/suillustrative](https://www.artstation.com/suillustrative)

-- 💬 Ask me about **Data Analytics, Playstation Games, Study Practices, etc.**
+- 💬 Ask me about **Fullstack Development, Project Management Skills, Playstation Games, etc.**

 - 📫 How to reach me **jlcbasuil@gmail.com**